 See the world via Williamsport.
 Take your education abroad and get hands-on experience learning about your industry on a global scale.

-Confucius was right when he said, “Choose a job you love and you will never work a day in your life.”
 When you pair your passion for craft beer with a certificate in Brewing & Fermentation from Penn College, you’ll learn the scientific and technical skills to tap into a rewarding career in this thriving field.
 Designed by an industry leading brewer with 20+ years of expertise, the innovative Brewing & Fermentation Science curriculum encompasses everything from raw material acquisition and packaging to the final pour.

 Students must be at least 21 years of age before starting the one-year certificate.
 Prospective students who will not be 21 years of age before their desired start date should contact the School of Business, Arts & Sciences to discuss their options.
 Read more about special admissions requirements →